Pokémon plane takes off in Japan

 Courtesy of Solaseed Air

 Each prefecture is assigned a dedicated Pokémon of its own.
-Miyazaki's is Exeggutor, chosen because he resembles the phoenix palm tree that is native to the area, while the northern island of Hokkaido has Vulpix (suited to cold weather, which is fitting for the snowy prefecture) and Fukushima is represented by pink-colored Chansey, who has powers of healing.
+Miyazaki's is Exeggutor, chosen because he resembles the phoenix palm tree that is native to the area, while the northern island of Hokkaido has the Alolan Vulpix (suited to cold weather, which is fitting for the snowy prefecture) and Fukushima is represented by pink-colored Chansey, who has powers of healing.

 And it isn't only the plane's exterior that features Exeggutor.
 On board, the seats have Exeggutor head rests, and some passengers got special Exeggutor swag like pens and stickers.